balrok/Flashget/readme.md

 If you like to improve this program but don't like the ugly code - just send me a mail and I will help you.

+# GUI

+If you want a gui:

+* pip install gooey
+* also install: dev-python/wxpython

 ## License:

 MIT License